lkuresevic/lkuresevic/README.md

 # About Me
 I'm a Computer Science student pursuing a BSc at the Faculty of Sciences, University of Novi Sad.
-My domains of interest revolve around addressing challenges posed by an era of computing post-Moore's law (primarily through **electronic design automation** and **domain specific compilers**).
+My domains of interest revolve around the challenges posed by an era of computing after Moore's law (primarily **electronic design automation** and **domain specific compilers**).

 # Check out my projects: